imarinfr/opi-all/rgen/src/main/OPI3/README.md

 ## How do I get it?

-The OPI package is free from CRAN and includes all code needed for simulation and use on machines such as standard displays (ie your computer monitor).
+The OPI3 package is free from CRAN and includes all code needed for simulation and use on machines such as standard displays (ie your computer monitor).

 To use the